edupaz2/Udacity-SelfDCars-CarND-MPC-Project/RUBRIC.md

   * A 3rd order polynomial is fitted to the 6 waypoints given by using the `function polyfit`.
 * Model Predictive Control with Latency
   * There is no extra functionality for dealing with latency besides the provided one: this_thread::sleep_for(chrono::milliseconds(100));

+* Note on the cost function:
+I started tuning my parameters with the idea of giving more importance to the delta rate change.
+That´s why it´s value is mutiplied by a high number compared to the other parameters involved.
+I also noticed a huge improvement by adding more timesteps (into the future) at the solver.